![]() |

 It is rumored that Charles eventually got the

-sack from the brewery for consuming excessive beer, after
+sack from the brewery for consuming excessive beer,

 which he became a milkman.